Term Life

 Quick Answer

 Life insurance is a contract between you and an insurer that pays a lump sum to your beneficiaries upon your death.
-As of May 1, 2026, the average monthly premium for a 20-year term life policy starts at roughly $26 per month for healthy adults, making it one of the most affordable financial safety nets available.
+The average monthly premium for a 20-year term life policy starts at roughly $26 per month for healthy adults, making it one of the more affordable financial safety nets available.

 Key Takeaways